valancej/Anchore-Documentation/docs/planning/planning-guide.md

 | static.nvd.nist.gov | 443 | NVD Database |
 | launchpad.net/ubuntu-cve-tracker | 443 | Ubuntu Data |
 | data.anchore-enterprise.com | 443 | Snyk data |

-### How Anchore works?

-1. Fetch the Docker image content and extract it, but never execute it.
-2. Analyze the image by running a set of Anchore analyzers over the image content to extract and categorize as much metadata as possible.
-3. Save the resulting analysis data in the database for future use and audit.
-4. Evaluate policies against the resulting analysis data, including vulnerability matches on the artifact discovered within the image.
-5. Update the latest external data used for policy evaluation and vulnerability matches, and automatically update image analysis results against any new data found upstream.
-6. Notify users of changes to policy evaluations and vulnerability matches.
-7. Repeat steps 5 & 6 on intervals to ensure latest external data and updated image evaluations.

 ### What is required?